raakilde/aula/README.md

 # Aula

 This is a custom component for Home Assistant to integrate Aula.
-It is very much based on the great work by @JBoye at https://github.com/JBoye/HA-Aula.
+It is very much based on the great work by @scaarup at https://github.com/scaarup/aula.
 However this "rewrite" comes with new features like:

-- Installable and updatable via HACS
-- UI config flow
-- School schedules as Home Assistant calendars
-- "Ugeplaner/Ugenoter" from "Min Uddannelse" and "Meebook"
-- Messages - if there are unread messages, we turn a binary sensor on and populate it with the message details.
-- "Huskelisten" from "Systematic"
+- Supports Min Uddannelse Forløb, ugenoter og skema
+- Supports Systematic A/S Bibliotek

   "Ugeplaner/ugenoter/huskelisten" are stored as sensor attributes.
 Can be rendered like:

   ```yaml
   {{ state_attr("sensor.hojelse_skole_emilie", "ugeplan") }}
   ```

   And visualized in your dashboard with the markdown card:

   ```yaml